Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose to untangle crowds and backgrounds from crowd images and design a Crowd-aware fine-grained domain Adaptation framework for Crowd Counting (CACC).
-Specifically, we propose a novel and effective schema to learn crowd segmentation from pixel-level crowd counting annotations without extra labeling efforts in the context of Multiple Instance Learning.
-Based on the derived segments, we design two novel crowd-aware adaptation modules, namely Crowd Region Transfer (CRT) and Crowd Density Alignment (CDA).
+In this paper, we propose to treat crowd and background differently and design a Crowd-aware domain Adaptation framework for Crowd Counting (CACC).
+Specifically, we learn crowd segmentation from pixel-level crowd counting annotations.
+Based on the derived segments, we design two crowd-aware adaptation modules, i.e., Crowd Region Transfer (CRT) and Crowd Density Alignment (CDA).
 Extensive experiments in multiple cross-domain scenarios demonstrate the superiority of the proposed method.